mitranim/sublime-fmt/readme.md

 Features:

-* Auto-format: on save and/or on demand (configurable).
+* Format on demand.
+Optionally auto-format on save.
 * Configure executables and other settings per _scope_ (syntax type: `source.go`, `source.rust` and so on).
 * Preserve cursor and scroll position when formatting.
 * Show errors in an output panel (configurable).